pursuit-curriculum/unit-full-stack-web-development/express-rest-delete-update/README.md

 You have a simple app that stores HTML color names.
 Users can create, read, update, and delete colors.

-Unfortunately, asking users to make updates using Postman isn't giving your app any wow factor.
+Unfortunately, asking users to make updates using Postman isn't give your app any wow factor.

 For some wow factor, you'll need to build a front-end.